blogs.sanpreetsingh.com

 • “When I feel unheard, the fastest trigger is ___.”

-Day 2 — Practice Reflect + Validate
+Day 2: Practise Reflect + Validate

-Pick one small topic (not the biggest wound).
+Pick one small topic, not the biggest wound.

 Do 10 minutes.
-Switch roles.
+Then switch roles.

-Day 3 — Replace blame with requests
+Day 3: Replace blame with requests

 Swap:

-• “You never listen”
+• “You never listen.”

 With: